ABI-Tutorials/DTP-Simulation/source/odeintegration.rst

 .. _dtp_cp_sim_ode_task2:

-Task 2 - fixed vs adaptive stepping
+Task 2 - Fixed vs Adaptive stepping
 +++++++++++++++++++++++++++++++++++

 In this task we examine the limitations and the computational costs associated with a fixed step method (Euler) compared to an adaptive step method (CVODE).
 Here we continue with our sine integration demonstration model to help highlight the differences.

 1. Run MAP Client, choose :menuselection:`File --> Open` and select :file:`{HOME}/projects/mapclient-workflows/DTP-Simulation-Task2`.
 2. This simple workflow should look similar to that used in task 1 above (:numref:`fig_dtp_cp_sim_euler1`).
 The workflow is pre-configured so there is no configuration required.
-3. Click the :guilabel:`Execute` button and you should get a widget displayed as per :numref:`fig_dtp_cp_sim_task2_1`.
+3. Click the :guilabel:`&Execute` button and you should get a widget displayed as per :numref:`fig_dtp_cp_sim_task2_1`.

 .. _fig_dtp_cp_sim_task2_1:

 .. figure:: _static/task2_1.png
    :align: center
    :figwidth: 95%
-   :width: 90%
+   :width: 95%
    :alt: Task 2 GUI.

    The user interface in this task is similar to that described in :numref:`fig_dtp_cp_sim_euler2`, and the common elements behave the same.
-In addition there is the ability to choose either the Euler or CVODE numerical integration methods.
+In addition, there is the ability to choose either the Euler or CVODE numerical integration methods.
 As the CVODE method is an adaptive stepping method, the value of :math:`h` is used to limit the maximum step size that the algorithm will use, with :math:`h=0` indicating the maximum step size is unlimited.

 4. You can now easily see the difference between the two integration methods by directly comparing them, as shown in :numref:`fig_dtp_cp_sim_task2_2`.